 A visit to Lhadak in the winter of 1995 documented a view of the Tibetan culture in its natural habitat, unaffected by the trauma of occupation or exile, along with some of the refugee camps that are located there.

-These and other images along with craftworks and artefacts formed part of an exhibition curated by the Tibet Foundation titled ‘Tibet – A Living Culture’ which toured extensively through the UK, Europe and New Zealand
+These and other images along with craft works and artifacts formed part of an exhibition curated by the Tibet Foundation titled ‘Tibet – A Living Culture’ which toured extensively through the UK, Europe and New Zealand

 The apogee of all this work was the design and building of the Tibetan Peace Garden in the grounds of the Imperial War Museum, central London.
-It was opened by HH the Dalai Lama on May 13th 1999 before a vast crowd and is now a much visited London landmark.
+Opened by HH the Dalai Lama on May 13th 1999 before a vast crowd, the garden is now a much visited London landmark.